 Both the Tax Court of Canada (2011, Cohen v.
 The Queen) and the Federal Court (2013, Radonjic v.
 Canada Revenue Agency) sided with poker players, determining that they aren’t conducting a gambling business even though they were consistently turning a profit from their poker play.

 The bottom line is fairly simple: if you aren’t a WSOP Circuit pro, you don’t have to worry about taxes.

 And if you do happen to sit down at the poker table with the likes of Scott Blumstein from time to time, you can always deduce your expenses from your income before you pay that 33-percent tax.

 The legal gambling age is 18 or 19 in Canada, depending on the province:

 - Manitoba – 18

 - New Brunswick – 19

 - Saskatchewan – 19

-Canadian online poker players don’t have to deal with geo-location requirements.
+Canadian real money online poker players don’t have to deal with geo-location requirements on Canadian poker sites.
 ID verification requirements vary from site to another, but in the vast majority of cases, a photocopy or scan of a Canadian passport is more than enough.